tytydraco/yessleep/out/If_youre_planning_on_messing_with_a_supernatural_force_you_barely_understand_read_this_before_you_do_Or_dont_I_cant_force_you.md

 We sprint out the door.
 It was fifty-seven degrees outside, and I’d left my coat behind, but I’d never been more relieved to feel the cold air stinging against my skin.

 Some people stood by the doorway, waiting for their friends to come out.
-Some drove away in their cars, or call the police on their phones.
+Some drove away in their cars, or called the police on their phones.

-I’m separated from Louise while she looks for her brother in the crowd outside.
+I was separated from Louise while she looked for her brother in the crowd outside.
 Most of them are halfway down the block by now, but I’ve frozen up in front of the house, which has gone completely silent.

 A group of people with glazed over eyes leave the house, carrying something.
 No, *someone.* A boy that I can barely recognize.